uswds/web-components/CONTRIBUTING.md

 ### Submitting an issue

 If you have discovered a bug, let us know by [submitting an issue on GitHub](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
-We’ll address it as soon as we are able (but because we are in beta, please be aware that it might be awhile).
+We are in beta and may not be able to respond immediately, but we will address as soon as as we are able.

 ### Starting a discussion